Extended Time on Tests

 Taking Standardized Tests and Extra Time

 Each state has its own set of standardized tests, and the related value of each.
 Your best bet here is not to go to the school with your questions.
-Go right to your Dept of Ed website and look for the information there.
+Go right to your state’s Dept. of Education website and look for the information there.

 I find that this is one area where urban legends are alive and well and running rampant in communities.
 What is and isn’t allowed during standardized tests is often information passed down from staff member to staff member, and is not always accurate.
 Call your state’s 800 number, as many states have hotlines for assistance in Special Education.